StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 Each of the thirty huts has a red X painted across the door.
 Feral dogs run in packs of twelve - begging and snapping at travellers for food.

-A scarecrow has been erected in the centre of the village, beside the well.
+A scarecrow has been erected in the centre of the village beside the well.
 A corpse, fever-bloated, teeth fallen from bloody sockets, welt-rich and boil-wealthy, is hunched beneath it - like a loyal hound.
 The dogs do not eat it.

 A nearby tree bends beneath the weight of the crows, waiting for the last cow to starve to death.
 One of their number has been trampled trying to pre-empt this.
 It crawls, wings shattered, making a broken cawing sound.